jdegand/link-sharing-app-frontend/README.md

 - It is also important to keep in mind that the register route is lazy loaded.
 - Since auth signal is only saved in memory, a refresh or typing a url erases the signal state.
 - I have removed both links from the navbar but a user can visit those routes from the url.
+- Instead of using a guard for `register` and `login` pages, I can check for the auth signal in the constructor and redirect if the auth signal is not `undefined`.
+I got the idea from looking at this [Github project](https://github.com/joshuamorony/angularstart-chat/blob/main/src/app/auth/login/login.component.ts).

 ## Continued Development